Most Popular Tetra Fish Types to Aquarists

 2. Keep great water parameters

 Whatever fish it is, keeping consistent water temperature is crucial.
-Sudden water temp fluctuation is harmful to fish, or even causes death.
+Sudden water temperature fluctuation is harmful to fish or even causes death.
 As a result, an aquarium heater is needed.
 The heater will make sense in maintaining stable water temp.
 And some heaters can automatically heat up if the temp is lower than the setting range.
 Besides that, keeping great water quality is another important part.
 For such cases, except for regular water changes, an aquarium filter will help you out.
 It helps to remove waste, pollutants, and impurities.
 Also, you should make sure of sufficient oxygen levels.

 • Water temperature: 69-81℉